|Study location||Netherlands, Maastricht|

 Dr L.A.S. van Efferink

 Dr Leonhardt van Efferink has been an enthusiastic Course Leader at Maastricht Summer School since 2013.
 His courses always bring together students with many national backgrounds.
 Leonhardt does not only enjoy teaching, but also moderating high-level discussions between his students.
 During his Summer Schools, he effectively raises skills levels by combining engaging classes with motivating e-mail tutoring.
 Leonhardt has over 20 years of research experience in country risk and geopolitics.
-He worked in the financial sector as country risk analyst and now works as self-employed expert for companies, government agencies and international organisations.
+After working in the financial sector for 12 years, he now works as a Lecturer at the School of Business and Economics at Maastricht University and a self-employed Trainer-Analyst.
 Leonhardt is specialised in the analysis of economic/political risk drivers, geopolitical trends/scenarios and textual-visual frames/discourses.

 “I found Leonhardt very well familiar with all the dynamics of his class room, as he very efficiently caters to the need of all his students coming from different social, cultural and educational backgrounds.”
 Sadia from Pakistan